SmartTokenLabs/TokenScript/doc/design_paper.md

 Can we create an insurance token that depends on cryptographic proofs, so that the insurer can remove from their pricing, the costs incurred by fraudulent documents?
 Can we decentralise the insurers altogether?

 Blockchain can provide the foundational layer to achieve these.
-A lot of work needs to be done to ensure scalability, privacy and quality methods to define how tokens should be used and traded, but we see the biggest hurdle lies in tokenisation.
+While blockchain scalability and privacy will improve, to make frictionless market work we also need quality methods to define how tokens should be used and transacted - the focus of our work on TBML.

-Tokenisation requires bundling a token with its transaction rules and behaviour patterns, taking them off the system where they initially grew in, free them to be traded or used in different context.

-Taking property as an example, its existance as a record in the title deeds office is not useful to an open market, since it's only valid in that database.
-Tokenising property would require a crypto-record on a blockchain not owned by the title deeds office[^in-house-blockchain].

-This paper focuses on the missing layer in the technical stak for tokenisation to happen.

-[^in-house-blockchain]: There is the biggest misconception in the traditional government and business sector, that in order to use blockchain, one has to own it in house.
-TV serie IT Crowds famousely joked such misconception by having a few IT guys presenting to management the Internet as a physical box, fittingly owned in a house.

-#### The challenge of tokenisation

 Tokens have different properties.
 Do tokens expire?
 AirBNB booking tokens certainly do, but 1% ownership of property tokens probably don't.
 Should the token owner receive a notification on a specific event?
 Power tokens certainly need that, for the change in the power supply is dynamic.
 Is a token stream-able?